-RealCharts (notation from RealTracks): Most RealTracks display notation, i.e., RealCharts, showing the notes that are being played.
+RealCharts (notation for some RealTracks): Most RealTracks now display notation, i.e., RealCharts, showing the notes that are being played.
+Some Guitar RealTracks also show tablature and an accurate on-screen fretboard guitar display to show what is being played on guitar.

-To see which RealTracks have RealCharts, visit the Assign RealTracks to Tracks dialog and sort column 11, "Chart."
+To see which instruments have RealCharts, visit the Assign RealTracks to Tracks dialog and sort column 11, "Chart."
 Instruments with an "N" or "Gt" in this column have RealCharts.

-Instruments with "Gt" in the Chart column have RealCharts with notation and on-screen guitar fretboard display.

-If the instrument is Acoustic Piano and there is an "N" in the Chart column, the instrument has a Jazz piano RealChart.
-The various other instruments with an "N" (Pedal Steel, Slide Guitar, Resophonic, Trumpet, Alto Sax, and Tenor Sax) have RealCharts in standard notation.
+- Instruments with "Gt" in the Chart column have RealCharts with accurate guitar tab and on-screen guitar fretboard display. - If the instrument is Acoustic Piano and there is an "N" in the Chart column, the instrument has a Jazz piano RealChart.
+RealTracks piano parts that are on the piano track will appear with the right and left hands split in notation. - The various other instruments with an "N" (Pedal Steel, Slide Guitar, Resophonic, Trumpet, Alto Sax, Tenor Sax) have RealCharts in standard notation.

-Piano At the top of the screen, if a track has RealTracks, but is NOT a RealCharts track, then the track name is green.

-Guitar If a track has a RealChart, the track name is green and underlined with a short line.

-Strings If a guitar track has RealChart, then it is green and underlined with a long line.
+At the top of the screen, if a track has RealTracks but is NOT a RealCharts track, the track name is green.
+If a track has a RealChart, the track name is green and underlined with a short line.
+If a track has RealChart and is a guitar track with accurate tab and on-screen guitar fretboard display, it is green and underlined with a long line.